 But it’s not just pure-play energy stocks and their investors that will benefit from scientific breakthroughs, there’s a greater picture to be considered.
 Other nuclear stocks include:

-- Businesses involved in sourcing the materials: nuclear power involves the use of various materials such as uranium, plutonium, deuterium, and lithium.
+- Businesses involved in sourcing the materials: nuclear power involves the use of various materials such as uranium, plutonium, deuterium and lithium.
 So, looking at metal miners and lithium producers – such as Albemarle – can be a good way to get indirect exposure

 - Businesses involved in construction and engineering: nuclear fusion reactors are extremely expensive and need a lot of upkeep.
 Engineering firms, such as Babcock International, could benefit from the contracts to manufacture and manage the maintenance of fusion technology

 - Businesses that benefit from the technology: nuclear fusion has the potential to streamline the way a lot of different industries operate.
-The sectors expected to be early adopters of the technology are data centers – such as Amazon – and plant-based food manufacturers, such as Kellogg’s
+The sectors expected to be early adopters of the technology are data centres – such as Amazon – and plant-based food manufacturers, such as Kellogg’s